Adrianjewell91/study_progress/README.md

 # study_progress
 What I have studied since Oct 18th, 2017.
 Most recent additions are first.

+## 12/15
+1. I've been spending my time as a placements TA.
+I've seen a number of projects come to fruition, and that has been satisfying.
+These include a machine learning Django Application, as well as two full stack Ethereum Blockchain DApps.
+I've also acquired some familiarity with the MERN stack: Mongo, Express, React, Node.

+2. Today, I launched an AWS t2.micro instance, and connected with it through SSH.
+I used this tutorial: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html?icmpid=docs_ec2_console, and followed a supplementary tutorial inside of it in order to set up some prerequisite things (a VPC and a Security GROUP).
+Before you do this tutorial, be sure to sign up for AWS.

+3. When you connect to your t2.micro instance, in the cloud, you have to use SSH connection through the terminal.
+Once you're connected, it's just like being in terminal.
+And that's it.
+The next goal is to actually run something on it, and get information back, probably a simple or rack backend.

 ## 12/7
 1. Man, I've been working hard with helping the students on their javascript projects.
 I'm learning about D3, more about asynchronicity in Javascript, and some really hard bugs, that I couldn't solve.